 Using a dosette box is advantageous, but relies on you or someone you know putting medication in the right compartment at the start of the week.
 For this reason, it’s vital to check medication is filled out correctly and consistently.

-If you or someone you know needs extra support with managing weekly prescriptions, contact us today.
+If you or someone you know needs extra support with managing weekly prescriptions, contact us today to see how we can help.

 How to use a dosette box?